When it comes to sexual health, the trusty combo of condoms and lube remains the single most effective way to minimise the risk of STIs and HIV.

 If you’re not sure where to start, check out the sections below for more information.

 Getting a condom to fit properly is important.
 Too tight and it’s uncomfortable to put on and may burst.
-Too loose and it’ll slip off during sex.
+Too loose and it might slip off during sex.

 Fortunately, condoms come in a range of different sizes to fit all men - from trim (for thinner cocks) to super king (for larger and wider cocks).

-There are also different types - including latex-free ones if you have a rubber allergy, flavoured ones if you are worried about sucking and dotted and ribbed ones which can give you different sensations.
+There are also different types - including latex-free ones if you have a rubber allergy, flavoured ones if you are worried about sucking and dotted and ribbed ones to give you different sensations.

-Making the right condom choice means there’s a greater chance of safer sex being more pleasurable for you and your partner, while reducing the risk of catching something.
+Making the right condom choice means there’s a greater chance of safer sex being more pleasurable for you and your partner while reducing the risk of HIV and STI infection.

 So how do you find out the best condom for you?